raspberrypilearning/install-python-packages/en/step_3.md

 ![Mu IDE](images/mu.png)

-The [current release of Mu](https://codewith.mu) contains a pre-installed set of commonly used Python modules.
-You cannot install any additional packages.
+The [current stable version of Mu](https://codewith.mu) contains a pre-installed set of commonly used Python modules.
+You cannot install any additional packages with it.

-The [alpha release of Mu (Mu Alpha)](https://codewith.mu/en/download) includes a tool for installing third-party packages from [PyPI](https://pypi.org).
+The [alpha release of the next version of Mu (Mu Alpha)](https://codewith.mu/en/download) includes a tool for installing third-party packages from [PyPI](https://pypi.org).
 This version of Mu should support the majority of Python modules.

 --- collapse ---